-Figure 6: The evolution of the Apple brand logo
+Figure 6.
+The evolution of the Apple brand logo.

-Figure 7: Apple brand
+Figure 7.
+Apple brand.

 As can be seen in Figures 6 and 7, the "Apple brand name" denotes "simplicity."
-It can be argued that authenticity does not only support brand loyalty but also promotes a positive image, encouraging consumers to associate the brand with trustworthiness and reliability.
+It can be argued that authenticity not only supports brand loyalty but also promotes a positive image, encouraging consumers to associate the brand with trustworthiness and reliability.
 The findings underscore the critical role that language plays in successful branding.
 Language is not just a communication tool; it shapes brand perception, personality, and consumer engagement.
-Through strategic language use, whether through emotionally resonant names, memorable slogans, culturally attuned messaging, or authentic communication, brands can strengthen their identity, appeal to their target audiences, and influence purchasing decisions.
+Through strategic language use, whether era where language is more immediate and accessible through emotionally resonant names, memorable slogans, culturally attuned messaging, or authentic communication, brands can strengthen their identity, appeal to their target audiences, and influence purchasing decisions.